In the guide

 Waxed fruit and other treatments

 Fruit that has been waxed must be labelled as such.
-Any other treatment or process that a product has been subjected to must also be given - for example, beetroot that has been dipped in vinegar or cooked should be labelled accordingly.
+Any other treatment or process that a product has been subjected to must also be given - for example, beetroot that has been dipped in vinegar or cooked must be labelled accordingly.

 Back to top